tulians/traffic/README.md

 The information provided consists of 11 files, one for each year from 2008 to 2018.
 There is no strict convention on the columns naming, neither on whether categorical values are stored with uppercase letters or a mixture of uppercase and lowercase.
 To standardize everything to the same criteria, several transformations were performed.
 Those transformations are defined in `src/utils.R` and consist of:

 -   `standarize.criteria`: not all of the files have the same column names, nor the same column order.
 This function standardizes their format, and merges them all in a single .csv file.
--   `transform.values`: among categorical attributes, not all of them have the same value for the same concept, fox example you could find the same toll name writen in all caps and then all lowers.
+-   `transform.values`: among categorical attributes, not all of them have the same value for the same concept, for example you could find the same toll name writen in all caps and then all lowers.
 This function standardizes that, and creates a new dataset.

 The .csv files provide in each entry an estimate of the amount of vehicles that went through a certain toll both in an interval of time of one hour.
 The following is the detail of each column:

 -   `PERIODO`: indicates the **year**.
--   `FECHA`: indicates the **full date** in *dd/mm/yyyy* format.
+-   `FECHA`: indicates the **full date** in *dd/mm/yyyy* format for 2008-2015 and *yyyy-mm-dd* for 2016-2018.
 -   `DIA`: indicates the **day of the week**.
 -   `HORA`: indicates the **start time of the interval**.
 -   `HORA_FIN`: indicates the **end time of the interval**.